 All faculty, staff and student led research projects involving human subjects/participants must be reviewed by the Oberlin College Institutional Review Board prior to beginning a study.
 Information about the IRB review process and application forms are located on the A&S Dean’s website.

 All students participating in course based or independent research MUST take the appropriate CITI course training before submitting an IRB protocol.
 Instructions on how to take the course can be found in the training tab of the IRB website.

 Please use the application forms for: 1) exemption from full committee review, 2) blanket exemption for class projects, and 3) full review provided on the IRB site as they are the most current and have instructions on the what information is needed for the review.
 For additional information please contact the IRB chair (Daphne.John@oberlin.edu; x58410).
 PLEASE NOTE: We are in the process of developing a new set of forms that will be used beginning January 21, 2019.
 We will allow the current forms to be used until January 31, 2019.

 Note that supervisors are responsible for student projects and for insuring students submit final revisions.
 Final revisions should go directly to the IRB chair at firstname.lastname@example.org from the faculty supervisor’s email address.

-Applications for review are due on Thursdays, no later than 3pm on the dates below (late applications will be reviewed with the next cycle of applications).
+Applications for review are due on Fridays, no later than 3pm on the dates below (late applications will be reviewed with the next cycle of applications).